httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # The "http-opportunistic" well-known URI {#well-known}

 This specification defines the "http-opportunistic" well-known URI {{RFC5785}}.
-An origin is said to have a valid http-opportunistic resource when:
+A client is said to have a valid http-opportunistic response for a given origin when:

 * The client has obtained a 200 (OK) response for the well-known URI from the origin, or refreshed one in cache {{RFC7234}}, and